Installing M-ACPA under Windows 95

 • The warning "Creating a Forced Configuration" answer with "Yes"

-• Then click on "OK" on the properties window and "OK" on the device manager window to complete the settings
+• Click on "OK" on the properties window and "OK" on the device manager window to complete the settings

-If you have installed the ACPA and miss the sounds or cannot playback audio-CDs you will have to install the Microsoft MCI and CD-Audio (Mediaplayer) under "Control Panel" - "Add new Hardware" - "Sound, video and game controllers" - "Microsoft".
+Note: If you can't hear any sounds or cannot playback Audio CDs you may be missing Microsoft MCI and CD-Audio (Mediaplayer).
+You can install them under "Control Panel" - "Add new Hardware" - "Sound, video and game controllers" - "Microsoft".

 Content created and/or collected by: